VetoProjects/VetoLC/README.md

 [![Build Status](https://travis-ci.org/hellerve/VetoLC.png?branch=master)](https://travis-ci.org/hellerve/VetoLC)

 A Live Coding Environment for AudioPython, QML and GLSL(also rudimentary Python IDE capabilities) in QT/C++.
-In order to get AudioPython to work from source, you will have to install QT as well(naturally).
+In order to get VetoLC to compile from source, you will have to install QT as well(naturally).
+If you want to use AudioPython, you will have to install that as well(link to the repository down in [Capabilities](#capabilities)).
-No additional Python packages are required.
 The editor is platform-independent.

 Table of Contents
 -----------------